MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_object.rst

 Inheritance
 -----------

 The object model allows to build tree-like inheritance hierarchy by creating objects from classes, themselves created from other classes, and so on until the desired hierarchy is modeled.
-The example below shows an excerpt of the taxonomy of the elements as implemented by the :doc:`element <elements>` module, with their corresponding depth levels in comment:
+The example below shows an excerpt of the taxonomy of the elements as implemented by the :doc:`element <mad_gen_elements>` module, with their corresponding depth levels in comment:

 .. code-block::